 You can try to clean the case and see if that works.
 Or, maybe you did not put the screen protector on correctly.
 Try putting it on again and see if it fits better another way.

 The best screen protectors for your Apple Watch are made of tempered glass that is anti-shatter and scratch-proof.
-Look for one that is rated a strong 9H hardness level or above that works best for any accidental drops, bumps, or scratches.
+Look for one rated at a strong 9H hardness level or above that works best for any accidental drops, bumps, or scratches.

 - To do so, press the side button on your Apple Watch.
 This brings up all your active apps.